slipcor/pvparena/readme.md

 ## Credits

+- SlipCor, the wonderful guy who created this plugin
 - Deminetix for the very root, the Fight plugin
 - Bradley Hilton for the fork until version v0.0.3
 - Carbon131 for adding features until version v0.0.5